Introduction to 'Leading and collaborating using online tools'

 Pick the tools that work for you

 You’ll want to pick the right tool for the job.
-Some are good for many tasks; others focus on certain areas.
+Some tools can handle many tasks, while others are good for specific areas.
 We’ll focus on those that help you to lead and work together with others.

 We’ll look at tools to help you with: